sandbergja/jekyll-library-diy/add_a_clarifying.md

 title: Adding a clarifying question page
 ---

-These pages are all about the metadata in the front matter!
+This type of page doesn't have much content of its own.
+The most important part of these pages are all the metadata in the front matter!

 1. Create a new file.
 2. Add the following front matter: